Erob711/Erob711/README.md

 🤓 Since I've spent most of my careeer communicating the benefits of products to users, I think much of that "Keep it clean.
 Keep it simple" mentality carries over into my programming.

-🔥 Here you can check out a few of my solo projects like mini games I've built with Java, or even take a look at the Animal Shelter Manager that my classmates and I created while attending a Java bootcamp!
+🔥 Here you can check out a few of my solo projects like mini games I've built with Java, or even take a look at the Animal Shelter Manager my classmates and I created while attending a Java bootcamp!